bkarr/libshr/README.md

 - Event for very initial add, as well as, an add to empty queue
 - Event for queue removal producing an empty queue
 - Configurable performance related events for monitoring
+- Ability to clean items older than a specified time limit from front of queue
+- Can return timestamp for the last time the queue was emptied if not currently empty

 #### Working